|<<< Back to 2003 OSHSPA Report|

 The Kentucky OSH Program has representation on the Governor’s Security Working Group.
 The delegates meet monthly to plan actions to be taken and discuss homeland security issues, and participate in state security exercises and planning conferences.

-During federal fiscal year 2002, Maryland developed an "Emergency Response and Disaster Preparedness" seminar.
-The program guides participants through the process of preparing and implementing an emergency response plan.
-This seminar was presented four times during this period reaching 123 employers and employees for a total 738 training hours.
+Maryland continues to offer the "Emergency Response and Disaster Preparedness" seminar to guide participants through the process of preparing and implementing an emergency response plan.
+This seminar was presented five times during this period reaching 150 employers and employees for a total 900 training hours.

 Tennessee OSHA has worked with the Tennessee Office of Homeland Security and the Tennessee Emergency Management Agency to develop a response plan to provide technical assistance and assure the safety and health protection of emergency workers.
-The Commissioner of Labor and Workforce Development is a member of the Governor’s Homeland Security Council.
+Tennessee OSHA has provided input to OSHA’s Region IV Emergency Response Plan.
+Staff members most likely to be involved in emergency response activities have received training in both Incident Command and Emergency Response to Terrorism procedures.
+The Commissioner of Labor and Workplace Development is a member of the Governor’s Homeland Security Council.

 Next Section: Strategic Plans: Focusing on Performance»